yhadzhiev/ICS-Splitter/ReadMe.md

 through the file selection button.

-Question mark PNG used in GUI by Freepik
+Question mark PNG used in GUI by Freepik;
 App icon by ByteDance IconPark

 Runs on .NET 8.
 Created in Visual Studio with Windows Forms and C#.